 On July 23, the province announced the finalized Restoring Services: Phase 4 Plan, which can be accessed here.
-Phase four started on July 25.
+Phase four started on July 25 and included the reopening of live theatrical performance, movie theatres and casinos, among other changes.
 Similar to phase three, the province sought public input before finalizing the changes set forth in the phase four plan.

-Update: As of October 7, the Province implemented certain restrictions on the restaurant and food industry in the Winnipeg Metropolitan Area.
+Effective October 9, the province implemented certain restrictions on the restaurant and food industry in the Winnipeg Metropolitan Area.

-Further measures and a more detailed summary of phase four can be found in our Phase Four of Manitoba’s Reopening Plan blog.
+The heightened and more restrictive measures introduced since November can be found in our Province-wide Critical (Red) Level Extended to January 8, 2021 in Manitoba blog.
+A more detailed summary of the measures implemented throughout phase four can be found in our Phase Four of Manitoba’s Reopening Plan blog.

-Individuals and corporations who violate emergency and public health orders may face fines of up to $50,000 or $500,000, and/or six months or up to a year in prison.
-Tickets can also be issued in the amount of $486 for individuals and $2,542 for businesses.
+Individuals and corporations who violate emergency and public health orders may face fines of up to $50,000 or $500,000, and/or six months or up to a year in prison or be issued a ticket.

 In addition, all persons who have been notified by public health officials that they have tested positive for COVID-19 or have been exposed to COVID-19 through a close contact must self isolate for 14 days.
 Failure to self-isolate in accordance with the order could subject individuals to fines for non-compliance.

 Where an individual is symptomatic, or has a household member who is symptomatic, the entire household must self-isolate pending COVID-19 test results.
 The symptomatic individual must also stay in their own room, and to the greatest extent possible, use their own bathroom and avoid common areas.

 The new province-wide measures introduced on November 12 remain in effect until January 8, 2021, subject to further extension or public health orders.